vippsas/vipps-report-api/vipps-report-api-settlement-guide.md

 GET https://api.vipps.no/report/v1/transactions?ledgerId=302321&ledgerDate=2022-10-01
 ```

-The endpoint can return either CSV or JSON depending on the `Accept` header;
-both always contain the exactly same data just in different representations.
-An
-example CSV response for the call above that matches the illustration above:
+An example JSON response for the call above that matches the illustration above:

 ```json
 {